ryan-cho-i/cephalometric/README.md

 > Third, I think that the way how accuracy is measured is no precise.

+  >> The size of some class are small.
+  >> Therefore, it is easy for the micro-differences to deteriorate the total accuracy.

 3. Therefore, based on this, I select this model.

 > When we choose the models, we must appreciate the model in perspect of 3 indices.
 (Accuracy, Time, and Usage)